lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 What Are the Benefits of Ad Hoc Arbitration?

-While most arbitrations are handled by an institution with its own set of rules for resolving disputes, parties in some cases choose to decide these rules between themselves.
-There are many benefits for doing so, including greater flexibility and cost reduction, but with significant associated risks.
+While most arbitrations are handled by an institution with its own set of rules for resolving disputes, parties in some cases choose to decide their own rules.

 Arbitration specialist Rishabh Jogani outlines these risks and whether ‘ad hoc’ arbitration is worth braving them.